This custom made ceramic tile game of ACQUIRE has been played, but is in very good condition. This rare vintage ACQUIRE game includes:

 Lloyd's Rules of ACQUIRE are printed into a convenient 10-page booklet that is printed on yellow card stock for long lasting durability and fits neatly into the original versions of this timeless classic.
 This booklet can be used to replace old, worn, or lost rules as they conveniently have the original rules of ACQUIRE fully printed with Lloyd's changes to the rules printed in red.

 This 10-page booklet also includes a Stock Price Extension chart.
-This chart helps when figuring payouts at times of merger or at the end of the game.
-This chart helps eliminate the need for a calculator or a math professor.
+This chart helps when figuring payouts at times of merger or at the end of the game and helps eliminate the need for a calculator or a math professor.

 Lloyd's Rules of ACQUIRE can be used in all editions of ACQUIRE from 1962-2008.
 They can also be used in the International versions of ACQUIRE.
 They can be used with the Special Powers Variants that were found in the 1993 Schmidt Spiel edition and the 1995 Avalon Hill Edition.
 They can also be used with the Wild Tile Variant and the 1963 World Map Conversion Kit.